ngds/ADEPT_frontend/README.md

 email text
 password text -- SHA1 of course
-cyverse text -- Users, CyVerse Account information, see "special considerations section" for more information. purpose text -- basically, what research project(s) they are looking to accomplish disclaimer boolean
+cyverse text -- Users, CyVerse Account information, see "special considerations section" for more information. orcid text -- Maybe we use orcid as the login? purpose text -- basically, what research project(s) they are looking to accomplish disclaimer boolean
 ````

+We envision five capabilities for user accounts.

+1. Browse
+2. Test Set Request
+3. Dictionary Request
+4. BYOD (document upload) request
+5. Application Request

 ### Dictionary Management Form
 A list of terms that a user would like to have indexed by elastic search.
 While the basic submission is straightforward there are a few ways that might make it more user-friendly.

-1. Allow the upload of a .txt or csv file
+1. Allow the upload of a csv file
 2. Provide some simple checks to notify users if there is already a similar dictionary in use
 3. Let users edit existing dictionaries
 4. Some sort of status-update tracker

+https://xdd.wisc.edu/api/dictionaries?all -- To see a list of existing dictionaries
+https://xdd.wisc.edu/api/dictionaries?dictionary=covid-19&show_terms=true -- To see a list of terms in a dictionary

+There will have to be some communication between xDD and ADEPT to update key statuses.
+This may require a rework of the authentication system.

 ### API Key (Test Set) Request Form
 I think that this can be completely automated.
 Users just specify a dictioanary and they will receive a key and a random sample of 1-200 documents for their project.
 For security and performance reasons we can cap users at 10 API keys at a time, but I think it would make development a lot less painful if people could just quickly generate test sets.